 3 Reasons Why Your Court Case is Online

 We get the question all the time, “Why is my court case on the Internet, and how do I get it removed?”
-There are several reasons why your case might be online and several ways we can help remove it for you.
+There are several reasons why your case might be online and several ways we can help remove it.

-A typical small claims court case in the state of California is resolved in about 40 days, according to the California Department of Consumer Affairs.
-A case handled in a federal district court can take much longer, but a study from the Institute for the Advancement of the American Legal System suggests that two-thirds of these cases are resolved in about a year’s time.
+A typical small claims court case in California is resolved in about 40 days, according to the California Department of Consumer Affairs.
+A case handled in a federal district court can take much longer, but a study from the Institute for the Advancement of the American Legal System suggests that two-thirds of these cases are resolved in about a year.

 There are times, however, when the impact of a court case continues for much longer than a year.
 In fact, some court cases can harm your reputation, your mental health, and your pocketbook for years after the judge’s gavel comes down.
-Some people are finding that out firsthand because their court cases are appearing online.
+Some people find that out firsthand because their court cases appear online.
 Every time someone searches for their name, documents about their legal woes appear.

 Is this happening to you?